khulnasoft-bot/syntask/src/syntask/server/database/migrations/MIGRATION-NOTES.md

 Creates the database that previously was not managed by migrations.

-Upgrading to an existing database to use migrations requires the use of `prefect database alembic stamp` before a reset will drop existing tables.
+Upgrading to an existing database to use migrations requires the use of `syntask database alembic stamp` before a reset will drop existing tables.

 SQLite: `9725c1cbee35`
 Postgres: `25f4b90a7a42`